achrefbs/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 # 2:
 - a Bash script that sends a DELETE request to the URL passed as the first argument and displays the body of the response.
 # 3:
-- displays all HTTP methods the server will accept.
+- a Bash script that takes in a URL and displays all HTTP methods the server will accept.
+# 4:
+- a Bash script that takes in a URL as an argument, sends a GET request to the URL, and displays the body of the response.